calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 My module lead responded with the following feedback:
 > from my perspective the task was ambitious in terms of Bloom's taxonomy, asking us to go straight to the highest level thinking skill with 'create' solo with a concept we'd only just been introduced to

-Upon reflection I was not considering the Cognitive Load of the task I had set (Sweller, 1998) (ukpsf-k3).
+Upon reflection I was not considering the Cognitive Load of the task I had set (Sweller, 1998, Shibli 2020) (ukpsf-k3).
 I was requiring students to understand the concept of diagnostic questions and additionally deeply delve into their own subject domains.
 I could have scaffolded the learning by asking the learners to create a diagnostic question for a known simpler domain, maybe I could have provided a constrained Maths concept and asked pairs to create the diagnostic question.

 Teaching competent adults (however qualified) still feel vulnerable when placed in the role of the learner.